Outpatient Clinical Therapy

 Sara Shaver, LMFT

 Sara is a licensed Marriage and Family Therapist.
-After double majoring in psychology and social work from the University of Wisconsin - Madison, she obtained her Master’s degree from Northern Illinois University in 1996.
-Before becoming involved in outpatient mental health, Sara worked as an in-home family therapist.
-She also became heavily involved with wraparound services, consulting with numerous counties in the state.
-In 2010 she became a co-founder of Compass Counseling.
-Sara works with individuals, couples and families.
-She has a real passion for grief work and working with couples either to strengthen their marriage or to become stronger at co-parenting.
+After earning her degree in psychology and social work from the University of Wisconsin-Madison, she obtained her Master’s degree from Northern Illinois University.
+Before becoming involved in outpatient mental health, Sara worked as an in-home family therapist and became involved with wraparound services.
+In 2010 she became the co-founder/co-director of Compass Counseling.
+Sara works with individuals, couples, and families.
+She specializes in grief, co-parenting and couples therapy.

-Sara is a certified Grief Support Specialist, a trained divorce mediator, and a Prepare/Enrich (premarital assessments) counselor.
-Giving presentations on various topics is one of Sara’s strengths.
-Sara serves on several coordinating committees in the community, is active in her church and holds various leadership roles in her children’s activities.
-She lives in the Portage area with her husband and 3 children.
-In her free time she enjoys family game nights, playing cards, tennis, attending musicals, cheering on sports teams and traveling.
+Sara is a certified Grief Support Specialist, a trained divorce mediator and a Prepare/Enrich (premarital assessments) counselor.
+She is a consultant with White Pine Consulting, an agency that works with the state promoting and training the process of wraparound.
+Giving presentations is a strength of hers.
+Sara serves on various committees in the community, is active in her church, and a core team member for the volunteer organization Sleep in Heavenly Peace.
+She lives in the Portage are with her husband and three kids.
+In her free time she enjoys being at the lake, playing cards, cheering on sports teams and traveling.

 Danielle Pollex-Rabl, LCSW